rahul-goel/gaussian-splatting/README.md

 - `--decoder tcnn_mlp` Uses tiny-cuda-nn MLP (only weights) to decode color.
 - `--decoder pytorch_mlp` Uses PyTorch MLP (both weights and biases) to decoder color.

+Another argument `--train_color` has been added just to train colors in case of MLPs.

 The following are the commands that I've been using:

 Training command: